Melisa-Zorraindo/article-of-the-day/README.md

 ### Build and run

+Click the Run button in your IDE from the main application class.

+Alternatively, if you've set the api key in your terminal:

 ```sh
 mvn clean install -DskipTests
 mvn spring-boot:run
 ```

-Or, you can click the Run button in your IDE from the main application class.

 ### Usage